haystack/YouPS/docs/examples.md

     def on_deadline(msg):
     pass

-    # fired when you send an email to run@youps.csail.mit.edu
+    # fired when you use YouPS command or send an email to rule_name@youps.csail.mit.edu
     def on_command(msg):
     pass
     ```